 May I have your attention please!!!
 In case you’ve been living under a rock, rosé wine is all the rage.
 And I am so glad!
 My mom and dad drank rosé when I was growing up and it’s been a summer go-to in France forever.
 A chilled glass of this lovely pink drink is the perfect accompaniment to a hot summer day.

 And this year the summer must have treat is rosé popsicles.
-You can order them on-line, or you can “DIY” and just make them yourself.
+And they are sooooo easy to make!

 Just as with white and red wines, there are many different tastes in rosé wine.
 Most French rosés are fairly dry, which means low sugar content and not too sweet.

 I tend to stick with rosés from the Provence region of France as I seem to like most of them.
 These are perfect to enjoy with appetizers, perhaps a charcuterie and cheese platter.
 They also go well with summer salads and fish dinners!
 You can even serve rosé with a good steak!
 Heck, do it the french way and try it with “steak frites;” basically, grilled steak with french fries…ummm, YUM!!

 Here is a guide to 10 different styles of rosé wines, maybe you can identify which you would prefer from the descriptions.
 Since most rosés are under $15 a bottle, it won’t cost much to experiment!

 Please eat your Strawberry Rosé Popsicles responsibly, these are alcoholic treats!
 For a non-alcoholic frozen pop my daughter, Alex, made these Watermelon Lime Basil Ice Pops …yummy!